ambika-ks/MyWorks/README.md

 # MyWorks
 The Contents of the Repository
 -------------------------------
-Bootstarp, Media Queries, Flexbox, CSS Grid, JavaScript
+Bootstrap, Media Queries, Flexbox, CSS Grid, JavaScript